talaia-labs/python-teos/README.md

 - Add some global options when running the daemon (run `teosd.py -h` for more info).

-### Tower identity and signing key
+### Tower id and signing key

-In order to run `teos`, you need to have a pair of keys stored in your data directory, that are used as the tower's identity.
-Users can recognize the tower by its public key, and the tower uses the private key to sign appointments.
+`teos` needs a pair of keys that will serve as tower id and signing key.
+The former can be used by users to identify the tower, whereas the latter is used by the tower to sign responses.
 You can follow [generate keys](#generate-keys) to generate them.

 ### Starting the TEOS daemon 👁

-Not that everything is ready, you can run `teos` by running `teosd.py` under `teos`:
+Now that everything is ready, you can run `teos` by running `teosd.py` under `teos`:

 ```
 python -m teos.teosd